Skip to Content

 import { UserRPC } from 'vovk-client'; await UserRPC.updateUser({ // will throw a validation error if input data is invalid // ... });

-Besides runtime validation, the generated code also includes the Vovk.ts schema that can be used for form generation and validation, debugging, etc. Composed client as well as each chunk of segmented client exports schema object that contains the organised and easy to access Vovk.ts schema.
+Besides runtime validation, the generated code also includes the Vovk.ts schema that can be used for random purposes.
+Composed client as well as each chunk of segmented client exports schema object that contains the organised and easy to access Vovk.ts schema.

 import { schema } from 'vovk-client'; // import { schema } from 'vovk-client/schema';